angrykoala/yerbamate/README.md

 ```
 The path will be processed before executing the command, to ensure it is standard across different environments.
 Tilde (`~`) is supported as the current user `home` directory.

+> NOTE: If `run` fails while spawning processes, it will return a `null` process and call `done` with error code `1` and the error message as part of the output.

 #### Options
 An object can be passed, optionally, as third argument, with options for the execution.
 The options are: